jhkrug/jhkrug.github.io/about.md

 title: About
 ---

+Husband, dad, granddad, cyclist.

-I used to work at [Lancaster University](http://www.lancaster.ac.uk) in the [Library](http://lancaster.ac.uk/library) in the Digital Innovation team where I did things with library systems and analytics.
+I used to work at [Lancaster University](http://www.lancaster.ac.uk) in the [Library](http://lancaster.ac.uk/library) as part of the Digital Innovation team where I did things with library systems and analytics.
 Since March 2017, I work as an independent consultant in library systems and analytics.

-Husband, dad, granddad, cyclist.
+I'm interested in:

+* data, it's storage, retrieval, processing and analysis
+* privacy
+* analytics and visualisation
+* library management systems
+* politics
+* Europe
+* cycling for sport, leisure and transport

 Get in contact at: